An Automated Probabilistic Asteroid Prediscovery Pipeline

 If $x^m_n$ is the true asteroid, then we expect to have a detection in image $m'$ at a position $x$ distributed as a 2-d Gaussian

 with mean $\hat x^{mm'}_n$ and covariance

 The covariance has two terms.
 The first reflects the uncertainty in the orbit $\hat\theta^m_n$ and the second is the centroid error of source detection in image $m'$.
-The latter is the astrometric uncertainty $\sigma_{m'}$ discussed after Eq.~\ref{eq:loss} (we use the same symbol $\sigma_{m'}$ for centroid error in pixel and sky coordinates; $I_2$ is the $2\times2$ identity matrix).
+The latter is the astrometric uncertainty $\sigma_{m'}$ discussed after Equation~\eqref{eq:loss} (we use the same symbol $\sigma_{m'}$ for centroid error in pixel and sky coordinates; $I_2$ is the $2\times2$ identity matrix).

-Motivated by Eq.~\ref{eq:H1predictedposition}, we construct a hypothesis test based on the closest source $x^{m'}_{n'}$ to $\hat x^{mm'}_n$ according to the Mahalanobis distance metric~\citep{Mahalanobis1936} defined by the covariance $S^{mm'}$:
+Motivated by Equation~\eqref{eq:H1predictedposition}, we construct a hypothesis test based on the closest source $x^{m'}_{n'}$ to $\hat x^{mm'}_n$ according to the Mahalanobis distance metric \citep{Mahalanobis1936} defined by the covariance $S^{mm'}$:

 The likelihood ratio is the ratio of probability densities for $r^{mm'}_n$ under the alternative and null hypotheses.
 The details are worked out in Appendix~\ref{sec:closestsourcepdfs}.
-The contribution to the log-likelihood ratio from image $m'$ for the candidate source $n$ in image $m$ is (Eq.~\ref{eq:loglikeratioterm_app})
+The contribution to the log-likelihood ratio from image $m'$ for the candidate source $n$ in image $m$ is (Equation~\eqref{eq:loglikeratioterm_app})

-In this equation, $r$ is the smallest Mahalanobis distance from a source in image $m'$ to the asteroid's predicted location $\hat x^{mm'}_n$, using the covariance matrix $S^{mm'}$ (Eqs.~\ref{eq:sumcov} and~\ref{eq:closestsourcedef}).
-The density $\trho_{m'} = \rho_{m'} \lvert S^{mm'} \rvert^{1/2}$ is the density $\rho_{m'}$ of random sources in image $m'$ (defined at the end of Sec.~\ref{sec:source_detection}) transformed into isotropic coordinates by $S^{mm'}$ ($\lvert S^{mm'} \rvert$ is the determinant of $S^{mm'}$; Eq.~\ref{eq:transformeddensity}).
+In this equation, $r$ is the smallest Mahalanobis distance from a source in image $m'$ to the asteroid's predicted location $\hat x^{mm'}_n$, using the covariance matrix $S^{mm'}$ (Equations~\eqref{eq:sumcov} and~\eqref{eq:closestsourcedef}).
+The density $\trho_{m'} = \rho_{m'} \lvert S^{mm'} \rvert^{1/2}$ is the density $\rho_{m'}$ of random sources in image $m'$ (defined at the end of Section~\ref{sec:source_detection}) transformed into isotropic coordinates by $S^{mm'}$ ($\lvert S^{mm'} \rvert$ is the determinant of $S^{mm'}$; Equation~\eqref{eq:transformeddensity}).
 Finally, $\alpha$ is a prior probability that the asteroid is detected in image $m'$.
 We found good results by simply setting $\alpha=0.5$, but this is a hyperparameter that may be worth tuning.